 The purchase or sale of additional ownership in an already controlled subsidiary is recorded as an equity transaction with no gain or loss recognized in net income (loss) or comprehensive income (loss) as long as the subsidiary remains a controlled subsidiary.
 In 2017, the Company acquired all or additional equity interests in several companies that did not have a significant impact to equity either on an individual basis or in the aggregate.
 In 2016, the Company acquired all or additional equity interests in two artist management businesses located in the United States along with other smaller companies.
-In 2015, a subsidiary of the Company exchanged its equity interest in a ticketing business for a noncontrolling interest in the Company's subsidiary that acquired the remaining equity interest of that ticketing business.
+In 2015, a subsidiary that acquired the remaining equity interest of that ticketing business.
+In addition, the Company acquired the remaining equity interest of that ticketing business.
 In addition, the Company acquired the remaining equity interest in an artist management business in the United Kingdom.
 The following schedule reflects the change in ownership interests for these transactions: